ckant787/julia/doc/src/manual/constructors.md

-While outer constructor methods succeed in addressing the problem of providing additional convenience methods for constructing objects, they fail to address the other two use cases mentioned in the introduction of this chapter: enforcing invariants, and allowing construction of self-referential objects.
+While outer constructor methods succeed in addressing the problem of providing additional convenience methods for constructing objects, they fail to address the other two use cases mentioned in the introduction of this chapter: enforcing invariants and allowing construction of self-referential objects.
 For these problems, one needs *inner* constructor methods.
 An inner constructor method is like an outer constructor method, except for two differences: